mario-ah-salamanca/ThesisOS/README.md

 * Rust nightly
   * You need a nightly compiler to run the code in this repository.
-  * set the nightly compiler for the current directory by running ``rustup update nightly --force to update`` to update to the latest nightly even if some components such as ``rustfmt`` are missing it.
+  * Set the nightly compiler for the current directory by running ``rustup update nightly --force to update`` to update to the latest nightly even if some components such as ``rustfmt`` are missing it.
   * You can check that you have a nightly version installed by running rustc --version: The version number should contain -nightly at the end.
   * This project has been tested runing on rustc 1.62.0-nightly (60e50fc1c 2022-04-04).
 * QEMU >= 6.2.0